-Home » Learn » Share Market » Difference Between Margin Trading and Leverage
+Home » Learn » Share Market » Margin Trading: Key Concepts and Risks Explained

 Many retail investors face a common dilemma – whether to opt for margin trading or leverage trading to amplify their market returns.
 While both seem similar at first glance, understanding the subtle differences between the two can significantly impact one’s trading strategies and portfolio performance.
 This article aims to clarify margin vs leverage to help investors make informed decisions aligned with their risk appetite and goals.